Screenshot API Sign API Key

 To sign a token, you need the following information:

-1. Your Secret API Key, found on the API Keys page
+1. Your Secret API Key, which can be found on the API Keys page.

-First, let's build the URL to the website to take a screenshot of and the list of query string parameters.
+First, construct the URL of the website to take a screenshot of, along with the required query string parameters.

 The query string to sign is: fullpage=true&region=australia-east&ttl=86400&url=google.com.au

-The query string produced in the previous step must be signed with a HMAC SHA256 signature to produce a token to be included in the URL.
+The query string created in the previous step must be signed with an HMAC SHA256 signature to generate a token to be included in the URL.

 Your Secret API key is located on the API Keys page.

-Combine everything to get the final URL that can be used on a public website as shown below:
+Combine all the elements to create the final URL that can be utilized on a public website, as demonstrated below:

 Your Base64 encoded HMAC SHA256 token generated in the previous step.